-The proposal shows that participating organisations have put in place measures to evaluate the different phases of the project and to carry out a final evaluation of the activities and their outcomes.
-The final evaluation will make it possible to assess whether the objectives of the activities/project have been achieved and the expectations of the participating organisations and participants have been met.
-Besides the final evaluation, the proposal shows that participating organisations will monitor the implementation of the activities to ensure the smooth running of the project and fine-tuning, if The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations. necessary.
-This element focuses on how the participating organisations have reflected on measures aimed at enhancing the visibility of their project and the visibility of the Erasmus+ Programme in general.
+The extent to which the applicant has proposed an appropriate way of evaluating the project outcomes in relation to its objectives; The expert will verify to what extent the proposal shows that participating organisations have put in place measures to evaluate the outcomes of project activities and that the proposal foresees a final evaluation that will make it possible to assess whether the objectives of the activities/project have been achieved and the expectations of the participating organisations and participants have been met.
+Besides plans for such a final evaluation, the expert will verify that the proposal shows that participating organisations will monitor the implementation of the project activities to ensure the smooth running of the project and finetuning, if necessary.
+The extent to which the applicant has proposed an appropriate way of disseminating project outcomes within and outside the participating organisations.
+The expert will focus on how the participating organisations have (together, if relevant) reflected on measures aimed at enhancing the visibility of their project and the visibility of the Erasmus+ Programme in general.
 The expert should look also at how each participating organisation will put in place measures to disseminate and exploit the results of the project, including its learning outcomes for the benefit of all actors involved.
+The extent to which the project incorporates measures aimed at making its results sustainable beyond the project's lifetime.
+The expert should assess the extent to which the project incorporates mechanisms and/or activities or develops practices that have the potential to survive the duration of the funding (i.e. remain operational even after the initial lifetime of the project has expired).